develop-me/bootcamp--week-09-10--react/challenges/03-hooks/02-useReducer/README.md

 - Make it so that when the form is submitted it creates a new list item with the value of `input` as its `task`. **As always, your reducer should do most the work here**.

-- Update the `initial` state so that you start with an empty list.
+- Update `initialState` so that you start with an empty list.

 ### Tricksy